Military mascots are nothing new and the Civil war certainly had its share of them.

 Lee was fond of chickens.
-He carried some hens with him when he was campaigning in Texas as he liked an egg for breakfast and fix some willow cages for his little hens to keep them safe from the coyotes.
+He carried some hens with him when he was campaigning in Texas as he liked an egg for breakfast and fixed some willow cages for his little hens to keep them safe from the coyotes.
 Imagine his delight when in early 1862 a shipment of chickens came in for food.
-He was fond of fried chicken as the next man, but he liked them live better really.
+He was fond of fried chicken as the next man, but he liked them live better.

 On may 4, 1864, Lee invited some of his generals to eat with him on the eve of the Battle of the Wilderness.
 William was going to cook flannel cakes, but he decided that wasn’t nearly good enough for such a distinguished group of gentlemen.
 The generals, including a very suspicious General Lee, had stuffed hen for dinner.

 “William, now that you have killed Nellie, what are we going to do for eggs?”